 Account management of any type should never feel burdensome.
 With the Dashboard, being able to manage all aspects of an organization's account is both intuitive and expedient, and all from the one convenient location.
 The Dashboard will even notify of pending items requiring action, such as renewing that subscription that is about to expire - and enable renewal to be conducted right there-and-then, online and hassle free, allowing the organization to remain licensed with continuous subscription and access to all the benefits that entails.

 Access to the Dashboard can be made in the following ways:

 By entering the URL: https://dashboard.live.altium.com in a tab of your preferred Web Browser.
 Depending on your browser, you can drop the https:// prefix.

 By clicking the Dashboard link at the top of any page within the AltiumLive community (such a page will have a URL ending in .live.altium.com).

 To access the Dashboard, and any page within the AltiumLive community for that matter, you must be signed in to the AltiumLive community using your AltiumLive Account Credentials.

 Use the Dashboard to manage your account with Altium including, most importantly, your product licensing.

-Only those with administrative privileges (Group Administrators) will have full access to the Dashboard and the ability to view and modify aspects of their organization's account.
-If you do not have such privileges, you will only be able to view the Dashboard's landing (Overview) page.
+Only those with administrative privileges (Group Administrators) will have full access to the Dashboard, and the ability to view and modify aspects of their organization's account.
+If you don't have such privileges, you will only be able to view the Dashboard's landing (Overview) page.